Walong landscape Walong War Memorial

 Tilam Hot Spring

 A small hot spring beside the Lohit River in a low-lying area.
 In winter, warm sand dunes surround it; in summer, slender streamlets carry the warm water to the river.
-One of two hot springs in Anjaw district.
-A quiet, unmanaged natural feature — no facilities, no crowds, just heat rising from the earth beside cold mountain water.
+One of the two hot springs in Anjaw district.
+A quiet, unmanaged natural feature — no crowds, just heat rising from the earth beside cold mountain water.

 Nomkholong Homestay